-Working on a computer all day is a very easy way to end up with wrist pain and possible health issues.
+Working on a computer all day is an easy way to end up with wrist pain and possible health issues.
 Part of the problem comes from the unnatural position that most computer mice force on your hand.
 If you’re experiencing the same discomfort, here are the best ergonomic mice you can get to relieve your wrist.

-Ergonomic mice help to keep your wrist in a more natural position, which is essential to keep you working hard.
+Ergonomic mice help keep your wrist in a more natural position, which is essential to keep you working hard.
 As a result, many of these ergonomic mice sport unique designs.
 You may have to get used to the shape, but your wrist will thank you.

 The best ergonomic mice:

 Editor’s note: We will update our list of the best ergonomic mice as new mice launch.

 Vertical mice are nothing new, but the Logitech MX Vertical is the first such mouse to come from the peripheral maker.
 According to Logitech, the MX Vertical offers up to a 10-percent reduction in muscle strain due to the mouse’s tilt angle of 57 degrees.